leekarensl/leekarensl.github.io/_posts/2023-03-17-employee-churn-prediction.md

 ```
 In the code above we firstly split our data into an X object which contains only the predictor variables, and a y object that contains only our dependent variable.
 We then use the SMOTETomek sampling method to create a more balanced dataset.

 Once we have done this, we split our data into training and test sets to ensure we can fairly validate the accuracy of the predictions on data that was not used in training.
 In this case, we have allocated 80% of the data for training, and the remaining 20% for validation.
-We use the stratfy parameter to ensure that both our training and test sets have the same proportion of employees who stayed in the company or left, meaning that we can be more confident in our assessment of the model's predictive performance.
+We use the stratify parameter to ensure that both our training and test sets have the same proportion of employees who stayed in the company or left, meaning that we can be more confident in our assessment of the model's predictive performance.

 <br>